 Retirement Plan Basics

 The Unitarian Universalist (UU) Organizations Retirement Plan is an IRS qualified 401(a)/401(k) defined contribution, multiple employer, church retirement plan.
-Participating Employers put our faith’s commitment to social justice into practice by helping to ensure that the employees of UU institutions have an opportunity to accumulate savings for their retirement years.
+Over six hundred participating Employers put our faith’s commitment to social justice into practice by helping to ensure that employees of UU institutions have an opportunity to accumulate savings for their retirement years.

 Many experts recommend that plan participants review their investment mix and elective salary deferral percentage regularly, and update appropriately.
-Participants enrolled in the denominational plan may take advantage of one free guidance session annually at no cost by calling 800-732-8353, Monday to Friday, 8 a.m. to 8 p.m.
+Participants enrolled in the denominational plan may take advantage of one free guidance session annually at no cost by calling (800) 732-8353, Monday to Friday, 8 a.m. to 8 p.m.
 (ET) to schedule the consultation.
 Remember, your retirement readiness is your responsibility.